Why do developed communities need to evolve?

 For those wanting to do further reading, here are some helpful background documents on the project, City planning processes and/or growth and redevelopment.
 As the project progresses, this library will be added to.

 Get involved today by learning more about why developed communities need to evolve, how growth and redevelopment is managed and why local area plans are important – DISCOVER and learn more now.

-We have completed phase one and phase two of public engagement.
-Phase three will launch in the fall of 2019.
-Stay tuned for more details or click through each of the buttons below to see what we have accomplished to date.
+We have completed all three phases of public engagement.
+The final proposed plan will be shared prior to being presented to the Special Policy Committee on Planning & Urban Development at the end of February.
+Stay tuned for more details or click through each of the buttons below to see what we have accomplished.

 Why do developed communities need to evolve?